-Closed caption expenditure is QAPE provided expenditure is incurred in Australia and before the completion of the film.
+Closed caption expenditure is QAPE provided expenditure is incurred and the activity is carried out in Australia and before the completion of the film.

 Companion airfares

 See Remuneration other than by salary.

 Company set up / company expenses

 Expenditure relating to establishing and/or liquidating a company that makes or is responsible for the making of the production may be QAPE.